 For some people, urban hiking is no substitute for getting out on a trail.
-If you’re in that crowd, pet friendly Bisbee has some fantastic options.
-Though there aren’t signs marking the routes, most trails are well established and easy to follow.
-And bring sturdy footwear – Bisbee’s trails lean toward steep and rocky.
+If you’re part of that crowd, pet friendly Bisbee will not disappoint.
+Pack your sturdy footwear — as you might expect, Bisbee’s trails lean toward steep and rocky.

-From town you’ll likely notice a hill with several white crosses.
-For a quick hike, walk to the end of OK Street and take the trail up the hill to the shrine.
+From town you’ll likely notice a hill with several white crosses on top.
+For a quick hike, walk to the end of OK Street and take the trail up to the shrine.

 READ MORE ⇒ Dog Friendly Hiking Trails in Sedona, Arizona